 Business owners and facility managers must address crime and protect their business in a comprehensive and prudent manner.
-Find out who can steal you and how to stop it.
+Find out who can steal you and how to stop it using some office safety tips.

 Who will steal from the office?